-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-If the member wants and appears to be in need of Emergency Response Services (ERS), the service coordinator determines if the member meets the general criteria for participating in ERS, as described in Section 7430, Member Eligibility.
+If the member wants and appears to be in need of emergency response services (ERS), the service coordinator determines if the member meets the general criteria for participating in ERS, as described in Section 7430, Member Eligibility.
 The managed care organization (MCO) may involve other members of the interdisciplinary team in the decision regarding the member's physical and mental ability to participate in the ERS program.
-ERS may be authorized through the HCBS STAR+PLUS Waiver (SPW) when it appears the member may need the capability to notify a respondent of an emergency.
+ERS may be authorized through the STAR+PLUS Home and Community Based Services (HCBS) program when it appears the member may need the capability to notify a respondent of an emergency.
 ERS services are limited to those individuals who:

 live alone;